-Doctor’s certificate for a Skin Cancer Check must be provided prior to pigmentation treatments.
+Doctor’s certificate for a skin cancer check must be provided prior to pigmentation treatments.

-Causes: UV radiation & genetics
+Causes: UV radiation and genetics

-Causes: Cumulative UV radiation & natural skin ageing process
+Causes: Cumulative UV radiation and natural ageing

-Causes: Skin trauma or injury with prolonged skin inflammation
+Causes: Skin trauma and prolonged skin inflammation

 Complex and chronic skin condition causing often symmetrical brown or grey-brown pigmented patches, most commonly on the cheeks, forehead, upper lip, and chin.